SRM777 - Construction Management Practice

 Content

-SRM777 provides students with an opportunity to acquire soft or interpersonal skills and gain a better understanding of construction workplace practice.
-It offers two options for students to complete the unit.
-Students will participate in either simulated (software) or industry placement construction environments.
-The study commitment, assessments and other requirements may vary between these options.
-However, both options allow students to work collegially in discipline-relevant roles to build work-ready pre-professional capabilities.
-Participation in simulated or real-world construction environments enables students to apply their learnings and acquire new knowledge and skills based upon principles of adult learning and action-learning exercises.
-In addition to technical skills, the unit helps students develop soft skills such as communication, negotiation, teamwork, leadership, problem-solving, decision-making and strategic thinking, which are crucial for their employability and job readiness.
-In reporting on their experiences, students reflect on their experiences and demonstrate how participation in simulated or real-world construction environments has provided an applied form of learning and prepared them for the next stage of study and work.
+SRM777 provides students with an opportunity to acquire employability skills and gain a better understanding of construction workplace practice.
+Students participate in a simulated (software) construction environment as a team that allows them to work collegially in discipline-relevant roles to build work-ready or professional capabilities.
+The simulation exercises provide students with an opportunity to acquire new knowledge and skills, both technical and generic (i.e. communication, negotiation, teamwork, leadership, problem-solving, decision-making, and strategic thinking).
+The skills gained in this unit are crucial for their employability and work readiness.
+Students reflect on their employability skill development and demonstrate how participation in a simulated construction environment provided an applied form of learning and prepared them for built environment careers.

 Learning outcomes